Self-Managed Super Fund – for up to 6 members

 • not an employer of the member.

-If you do not opt for a SMSF Trustee company, then for a single member SMSF, there are two individual trustees.
-The other human trustee is either related to the member or, if not related, have no employment relationship with the member.
+If you do not opt for an SMSF Trustee company, then for a single-member SMSF, there are two individual trustees.
+The other human trustee is either related to the member or, if not related, has no employment relationship with the member.

 Self Managed Super Fund Book by Brett Davies Barabara Smith and Ed Koken Wolters Kluwer Australia